The Model Context Protocol (MCP) is an open protocol that allows you to provide custom tools to agentic LLMs in Cursor.

 To add an MCP server to Cursor, go to Cursor Settings > Features > MCP and click on the + Add New MCP Server button.

-For example, this is how you would configure the MCP quickstart weather server, assuming it has already been build and placed at ~/mcp-quickstart/weather-server-typescript/build/index.js.
+For example, this is how you would configure the MCP quickstart weather server, assuming it has already been built and placed at ~/mcp-quickstart/weather-server-typescript/build/index.js.
 The entire command string in this case is node ~/mcp-quickstart/weather-server-typescript/build/index.js.

 And this is how you would configure the MCP sample tool, assuming it is running locally on port 8765.